-^{10.} Research using M as a fourth state is led by Canada.
-Using Canadian data, Jones and Riddell (1999) analyzed the four-state-flows (E, U, M, O) and concluded that the three-state E, U, and N classification fails to accurately capture the dynamics of the labor market.
-See also Jones and Riddell (1998) and Castillo (1998).
+10 Research using M as a fourth state is led by Canada.
+Using Canadian data, Jones and Riddell (1999) analyzed the four-state-flows (E, U, M, O) and concluded that the three-state E, U and N classification information on M is limited to once-a-year data from the Report on the Special Survey of the Labour Force Survey (twice a year since 1992).
+11 As our main interest in this paper is to examine the flow data from the perspective of the business cycle, I have restricted myself to flows in and out of the three states of E, U, N for which monthly flow data are available.